PrakarshKaushik11/Extractify-The-Coding-Penguins-Deviathon-2025/README.md

 - Ensure keywords are relevant to the target domain
 - Try broader keywords or remove keywords entirely
 - Check if the crawled pages contain actual content (not just navigation)
+- Some domains may have 0 entities if they don't contain person/organization names

+### Crawl shows wrong page count
+- This has been fixed!
+Frontend now polls `/api/status` for accurate counts
+- If you still see mismatches, refresh the page to reload the latest code
+- Check backend status directly: `http://127.0.0.1:8001/api/status`

+### Can't cancel extraction
+- "End Extraction" button now calls `/api/cancel` endpoint
+- Backend stops gracefully after finishing the current page
+- If stuck, restart the backend: Stop the uvicorn job and start again

 ### Deployment Issues
 - See **[DEPLOYMENT.md](DEPLOYMENT.md)** for comprehensive troubleshooting